Be a hero by donating blood

-What does it take to be a hero?recall
+What does it take to be a hero?

 And not just any run-of-the-mill hero that pulls kittens from trees or helps old ladies cross the street, but the kind of hero that saves multiple people’s lives in some of the most horrifying situations imaginable.